Grant Opportunities

 • Track III: Risk Assessment and Emergency Planning - Institutions will work with CCAHA to conduct a risk assessment and develop immediate emergency respones guidelines.
 Once completed, participants are eligible to apply for a $2500 matching grant to purchase emergency supplies or training opportunities.

-• Track IV: Collections Management Policies Development - Participants will work with CCAHA to develop a set of written collections management policies or revise current policies.
+• Track IV: Collections Management Policies - Participants will work with CCAHA to develop a set of written collections management policies or revise current policies.

 • Track V: Digitization and digital Preservation Policies - Track V allows institutions to work with CCAHA to develop written digital preservation policies.